hackclub/hackclub/workshops/sound_galaxy/README.md

 author: '@MatthewStanciu'
 ---

 Sound visualization is one of the coolest things that modern-day web development tools have made accessible.
-There’s something indescribably satisfying about the surreal feeling of *seeing* the sounds around you on your screen and somehow understanding what you’re seeing.
+There’s something surreal and indescribably satisfying about *seeing* the sounds around you on your screen and somehow understanding what you’re seeing.

 ![](img/final-demo.GIF)